Woman captures scary moment man tried to enter her car at Avon stoplight

 AVON, Ind. – A scary moment captured on a video in Avon has gotten more than 135,000 views on Facebook.

 The video shows a man trying to get into the passenger side of a woman’s car while she was stopped at a stoplight.

-The video was recorded around 7:45 a.m. on Saturday at the intersection of US 36 and Dan Jones Road.
+It was recorded around 7:45 a.m. on Saturday at the intersection of US 36 and Dan Jones Road.

 The woman was alone in her car, waiting at a stoplight.
 The video shows a man she didn’t know get out from the passenger seat of the car in front of her, and try to open the passenger side door of her car.

-Note: Editor's note: The name of the man in the video has been removed from this story and his face has been blurred because he's not facing charges in this case at this time.